 People often want to avoid the crowds and take advantage of promotions from the comfort of their own homes.
 Cyber Monday is particularly suited to those who are visiting family over Thanksgiving and want to make the best of the holiday discounts without lugging the shopping home with them.

-Last year, Cyber Monday broke online sales records with a total of $7.9 billion in sales, making it the biggest online shopping day of all time in the US.
-Spending increased 19.7% on the previous year.
+Last year, Cyber Monday broke online sales records with a total of $9.4 billion in sales, an increase of 19% from 2018.

 Cyber Monday vs Black Friday